pekwm/pekwm/doc/faq.md

 ### What if I must change system-wide configuration files location?

 By default pekwm installs its configuration files in /usr/etc/pekwm.
 However this can be overridden if your distro defaults its system-wide configuration files in a different location using the option -DCMAKE_INSTALL_SYSCONFDIR=/foo.
 See [overview.md](overview.md#compiling-pekwm) for configure options, building and installing.

 ### Clicking on the screen edges does not work!?

 By default pekwm has the screen edges configured to react to mouse clicks and dragging windows warps them to a new workspace.

-If configuring pekwm with a single workspace the edges seemingly does nothing.
+If configuring pekwm with a single workspace the edges seemingly do nothing.

 They can be disabled by setting _EdgeSize_ to _0_ in ~/.pekwm/config under the Screen section.